While many pension providers are involved in mis-sold pension claims, the blame for negligence does not regularly fall on them.

-Get Claims Advice have been at the front of the fight for compensation for many people who have lost money due to a mis-sold pension, dealing with many pension providers involved with mis-sold pension cases along the way, always on a No Win – No Fee* basis.
+Get Claims Advice have been at the front of the fight for compensation for many people who have lost money due to a mis-sold pension, dealing with many pension providers involved with mis-sold pension cases along the way.

 Speak to a specialist to help find out

 Until quite recently, this sort of situation was rare.